River Tutt: Course

 The river rises to the east of the village of Nidd as Jumwell Beck, about 1.5 km north east of the River Nidd, but flows east towards Staveley, instead of south.
-It flows inbetween the villages of Brearton and Scotton, where it takes on Percy Beck from the south.
+It flows in between the villages of Brearton and Scotton, where it takes on Percy Beck from the south.
 It then absorbs other becks around Farnham and in the process becomes Shaw Beck before being named Occaney Beck as it pass the hamlet of Occaney.

 As it passes north of Staveley Nature Reserve, it appears on Ordnance Survey mapping as River Tutt or Fleet Beck for the first time, though the Environment Agency list it as starting at Nidd.
 It flows north west of Minskip, under the A1(M) and the A168 road before entering Boroughbridge and then running into the River Ure.

 Though it is only a small river, it is a main tributary of the River Ure and is prone to floodwaters backflowing upstream from the River Ure and inundating Boroughbridge.
 In 1987, after a history of significant flooding in 1899, 1901, 1968 and 1982, The Tutt Diversion Scheme was implemented which would prevent water flowing up the river from the Ure when either, or both, were in flood.
 However, pumps installed on the river to prevent the Ure flooding the Tutt were accidentally reversed in January 2005, putting Boroughbridge at risk of a flooding event.
 The drainage basin covers an area of 45 km2 and as it a lowland catchment, it experiences a lower rainfall average than most of the tributaries of the River Ure as they drain off the adjacent moorlands.

 In the 13th century, the end of the river was the location of one of two corn mills in Boroughbridge.

 During the 17th and 18th centuries, fishermen worked on the river near to where it empties into the Ure at Boroughbridge.
 Their trade lives on in the names of the road by the rivermouth; Fishergate.